GeographicaGS/Docker-PostGIS/README.md

 Compiled from source, this is what this image contains, in different versions:

 - PostgreSQL;
-- PROJ, patched to support the NTv2 Spanish national grid for datum shiftings between ED50 and ETRS89;
+- PROJ.4, patched to support the NTv2 Spanish national grid for datum shiftings between ED50 and ETRS89;
 - GEOS;
 - PostGIS, also patched to support the spanish national grid.

 Versions
 --------
-Each version combination is a tag and a branch in GitHub, and a tag in Docker Hub.
+Each version combination is a branch in GitHub and a tag in Docker Hub.
 These are the available versions:

 - __postgresql-9.1.2-postgis-1.5.8:__ PostgreSQL 9.1.2, PROJ 4.8.0, GEOS 3.4.2, PostGIS 1.5.8, compliled from source, plus PROJ patched with the spanish ED50-ETRS89 datum shifting national grid;